Staying Safe on the Run

 Planning your training route

-- Look for places along your route you could use as potential help points, like garages or shops.
+- Look for places along your route you could use as potential help points, like petrol stations or shops.

 - Try to avoid areas where people could easily conceal themselves, for example pathways surrounded by bushes.

 - Circular routes are safest because you don’t have to retrace your steps and head back towards areas where you may have felt threatened or uneasy.

 - If possible, test your route first by walking it or taking the car.
 It’s a good sign if other people are using the route already, so keep that in mind as you look around.

 - If possible, train with a friend or join a running group.
 They’ll be able to recommend tried and tested routes.

 - It’s a good idea to tell someone when you’re going out for a run, and give them details of your route and the time you expect to be back.
 If you arrange to let them know when you arrive home, they can raise the alarm if they don’t hear from you.

 Training at night

 - Avoid wearing dark clothes when you train at night, particularly if you have to cross roads or take narrow paths as drivers might struggle to see you.
 Ideally you should wear high visibility clothing with reflective strips or a luminous running bib.
 At the very least, pulling a white T-shirt on over your running gear will help get you noticed.